emmajanedrews/base-template/_posts/2018-03-08-meet-michele-tosh-our-new-operations-manager.md

 The Wicker Homes Group is **very excited to be serving you at an even higher level.**Stay tuned for all sorts of developments as we continue to progress through the wonderful year of 2018.

 If you have any questions or need any help, give me a shout.
-I’d love to help.<br>&nbsp;
+I’d love to help.<br>